About MIT Press Ebooks

 About the Authors

-David Vines is Professor of Economics and Fellow of Balliol College at the University of Oxford, and joint editor of a number of books on global economic governance.
-Temin and Vines are coauthors of The Leaderless Economy: Why the World Economic System Fell Apart and How to Fix It.
+David Vines, Professor of Economics and Fellow of Balliol College at the University of Oxford, is a joint editor of a number of books on global economic governance.
+He is a coauthor of The Leaderless Economy: Why the World Economic System Fell Apart and How to Fix It.

 —Thomas Piketty, author of Capital in the Twenty-First Century